 Wellness Ambassador Resources ◊

-This is Give an Hour’s largest individual donation drive of the year and we need YOUR help!
-Information on how to get involved will be in your November email.
+- This is Give an Hour’s largest individual donation drive of the year and we need YOUR help.
+Information on how on how to get involved was included in your November email.

 In the United States there is a significant shortage of mental health providers compared to the need.
 Currently only one mental health provider is available for every 95 people who live with a mental illness.
 This doesn’t include a professional to support those who seek help for issues other than illness.
 Simply put, traditional methods of therapy are not sufficient to help everyone in need.
 Additional avenues to connect people with mental health care is at a critical point.